Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Overall Selection Paradigm

 \section{Overall Selection Paradigm}

 In this section, we review common paradigms for selecting reasoning strategies in LLMs, as illustrated in Figure~\ref{fig:selector}.
 We group existing approaches into two categories: \textit{implicit} and \textit{explicit} selection.
 Implicit selection refers to models that internally determine reasoning strategies, typically learned end-to-end during post-training.
-At inference, the model selects the reasoning strategies without explicit control signals (\ie, the control signal $c$ in Eq.~\eqref{eq:select_process} is omitted).
-In contrast, explicit selection involves external routing mechanisms, such as pre-defined rules, prompts, or router networks.
+In contrast, explicit selection refers to approaches that rely on externally specified mechanisms to guide reasoning strategy choice, such as hand-crafted rules and learned router networks.

+From the perspective of our framework in Section~\ref{sec:def}, the two paradigms differ primarily in how selection procedures are instantiated.
+Specifically, implicit selection obtains the procedure $\mu$ in our framework (Eq.~\eqref{eq:phi_d} and~\eqref{eq:phi_s}) from the model parameters $\theta$, where this capability is acquired through SFT or RL-based post-training.
+On the contrary, explicit selection obtains the procedure from explicit rules or external routers.
+Based on the decision scores produced by the procedures, these scores are compared with the thresholds defined by the decision functions in Eq.~\eqref{eq:5} and~\eqref{eq:6}, resulting in the final depth of reasoning and the source of knowledge.

+There are several practical differences between the two selection paradigms. ~\textit{Explicit} selection provides fine-grained external control, as predefined rules or external routers determine when to invoke different reasoning strategies.
+In contrast, ~\textit{implicit} selection is based on internally learned policies, offering smoother integration into the model but less direct controllability.
+Training cost also differs by design: ~\textit{implicit} selection requires the model to acquire adaptive behavior through SFT or RL during post-training, whereas ~\textit{explicit} selection typically trains a lightweight routing module.